This marks the groundbreaking of the #RedditResume project. Join us!

 The content of that introduction section will also need to change.
 What you’ve written — “To search for a position that will allow me to improve my current programming” won’t inspire anyone to interview or hire you.
 After all, everyone applying to those positions wants that.
 So how can you stand out?

 Tell the company why you would make a good fit for the job opening you’re applying for.
 It seems like you’ve got a lot of relevant skills to offer as a software engineer.
 How many positions are you applying for?
 Do these positions emphasize having familiarity with the same programming languages and scripting, or different ones?

-  Target your Professional Profile to reflect how you’ll fill the requirements needed to succeed and excel at the job.
+Target your resume profile to reflect how you’ll fill the requirements needed to succeed and excel at the job.
 Don’t talk about the benefits that you’ll get by being hired.